 · No food or drink other than water in a closed container.

 · Between use, the computer keyboard, monitor, mouse, table area, and chair will be cleaned and disinfected.

-· The test grading space and service is configured to promote the campus health and safety protocol
+· The test grading space and service is configured to promote the campus health and safety protocols.

 Where can I go to grade my multiple choice tests?
 How effective is my test in assessing students’ understanding of my course content?
 How can I improve my exam?
 You can find answers to these questions and more at CEE’s Testing Office.
 CEE offers test grading sessions and individualized consultations on test design, analysis and interpretation to improve student learning and help make your tests and exams as effective as possible.

 Grading Multiple Choice Exams